gyng/listoflists/README.md

         $ cp public/nav_links.default.json public/nav_links.json
         $ vi public/nav_links.json

-4. Visit your rendered page at `index.html#path/to/content.json`
+4. Visit your rendered page at `index.html#path/to/content.json`.
+If you want to run this fully offline, you will need to vendor both fonts and jQuery.

 [Example documentation list](public/doc/doc.json)